 - consider whether or not there is a place (road, locality, geographical feature etc.) that warrants the assignment of a name, and if so, the extent of the application of a name is considered

-- determine the appropriateness of the proposed name, based on the application of Rules for Place Names in Tasmania, and subsequently approve or reject the proposed name.
+- determine the appropriateness of the proposed name, based on the application of the Tasmanina Place Naming Guidelines, and subsequently approve or reject the proposed name.

 After examination and approval of a proposal for the assignment or

 alteration of a place name, formal notice of the Board's intention is published

 in the Tasmanian Government Gazette and made available on the DPIPWE Government

 website.
 The Board also maintains an email distribution list, whereby a

 party can be added by sending a message to the Secretary, address below, with

 Any person wishing to object to a decision of the Board must do so in writing, stating the grounds for objection, and lodge that objection with the Board Secretary within one month following the publication of the Board's Notice of Intention to assign or alter that place name.
 If no objection is received, the Board publishes formal confirmation of its decision to assign or alter the name.